tisha-varma/NATO-Phonetic-Alphabet-Speller-with-Python/README.md

 - Educational Tool: Helps users familiarize themselves with the NATO phonetic alphabet while using the tool.

-How It Works
-The program reads the NATO phonetic alphabet from a CSV file, mapping each letter of the alphabet to its corresponding phonetic word.
+How It Works: The program reads the NATO phonetic alphabet from a CSV file, mapping each letter of the alphabet to its corresponding phonetic word.
 When a user inputs a word, the program checks and processes each letter to generate the corresponding phonetic code.
 If invalid characters are input, the program displays an error message and prompts the user to try again.